-- Businesses with a higher number of reviews than the average generate more annual revenue than businesses with below average review counts.
+- Companies with a higher than average number of reviews generate more revenue than companies with below average review counts.

-- Businesses that reply to more than 25% of their reviews earn 35% more revenue than average
+- Companies that reply to more than 25% of their reviews had earnings 35% higher than the average.

-- Businesses with a rating between 3.5 and 4.5 stars earn more revenue than any other rating.
+- Companies with a rating between 3 1/2 and 4 1/2 stars earn more revenue than any other rating.

-A New Old Online Review Management Best Practice: More Is Better
+An Obvious Online Review Best Practice: More Is Better

 I can badger my clients to get more reviews until I'm blue in the face.
-Sometimes it seems that I'm having little effect moving the crowd on this point.
-So, it's a good day when I get some stats to back up my ranting.
+Sometimes I'm successful, sometimes I'm not.
+So, it's a good day when I get some stats to back up all this ranting.

-In this study, the average number of reviews across all the businesses they surveyed was 82.
-Businesses with review counts about the average had fatter bottom lines.
+In this particular study, the average number of reviews across the 200,000 or so companies they surveyed was 82.
+Companies with more than the average had fatter bottom lines.

-The actionable for this stat is to take a look at the number of reviews you have and determine if you are above or below the average for businesses like yours in your market.
+Be that as it may, the actionable for this static is to take a look at the number of reviews that you have and try to figure out if you're above or below the average for businesses like yours in your market.
 If you're above the average, keep doing what you're doing.
 If you're below, it's probably time to make a few adjustments.

-Good Online Review Management Means Always Responding to Reviews… Maybe
+Does Good Online Review Management Mean Always Responding to Reviews?
+Yes, Maybe.

 I'll bet your local marketing guru says that you should respond to all of your online reviews, whether they're good or bad.
 Am I right?
 Well according to this study there's a sweet spot for responding to reviews and it lies between the 25% and 50% level.

-Below 25% you're leaving cheddar on the table.
-That isn't too hard to believe.
-Responding to reviews gives a warm and fuzzy to the people who write the reviews and sends the message to the people who read them.
-It says you care about what your customers think.
+If you respond to fewer than 25% of your reviews, you're leaving cheddar on the table.
+That doesn't seem like too much of a stretch.
+Responding to reviews sends the message that you honestly care about what your customers think.

-The 50% cutoff is a bit of a head scratcher for me.
-According to the study, above that level, you don't get much more of a business boost from responding to reviews.
+The next stat is a bit of a head scratcher for me.
+According to the study, once you're at the 50% level, responding more frequently to reviews doesn't give your business that much more of a bump.

 There may be some fuzzy math in those calculations though.
-As Greg Sterling notes, that statistic reflects all reviews lumped together.
-The study doesn't differentiate between positive and negative review responses.
+As Greg Sterling points out, that particular statistic reflects all reviews lumped together.
+The study doesn't dig into the weeds and break out percentages of positive or negative review responses by themselves.

 As far as I'm concerned, this particular part of their study is interesting but irrelevant.
 Regardless of what the study says, when I'm talking online review management, I always advise my clients to respond to every review that comes in.
 There are two reasons for this.
 One is philosophical, the other is practical.

-My reputation is one of my most valuable business assets.
-Reviews affect my reputation.
+From a philosophical standpoint, this is simple.
+My online reputation is one of my most valuable business assets and reviews affect my reputation.
 So I believe that I should get the last word.
 Doesn't matter if the review is positive or negative, many paragraphs long or a just quick throw away comment.
-Whatever they write affects my reputation.
-And that belongs to me.
+Whatever someone writes and posts online affects my reputation.
+And my reputation belongs to me.

 If a review comes in and I don't respond in some way, I'm essentially giving someone other than myself the power to shape the conversation about my business.
 That is a non-starter.
 I wouldn't let that happen in the physical world.
 I'm certainly not going to let it happen online.
 You shouldn't either.

 From a practical standpoint, active online review management means you're always on the lookout for mentions of your business.
-This is particularly important with negative reviews.
+This is particularly important with those unflattering online reviews.

 People who write negative reviews are, by and large, emotional and pissed off.
-They're not trying to leave a little constructive criticism.
+They're not trying to leave you a little “constructive criticism.”
 They're trying to hurt you.

-Part of online review management includes safeguarding your reputation.
-To make sure your word is the last word, you should routinely check your Yelp profile, your Google reviews and any other review sites specific to your industry.
+Part of online review management is about safeguarding your reputation.
+To make sure your word is the last word, you should routinely check your Yelp profile, Google reviews and any other review sites that are specific to your industry.

 While you're at it, creating a Google Alert is always a good idea.
 Put the world's largest search engine to work scouring the internet for any new mentions of your business name and the names of any prominent members of your staff.

-The study may say that above 50%, there's no added value to your bottom line.
-But that's a particularly useless piece of data.
-If you routinely monitor for new reviews, what are the odds that you'll come across a review, whether positive or negative, and simply decide not to respond.
+And if you are doing active review management, that stat about responses above the 50% level not helping is particularly useless.
+Think about it.
+If you are in the habit of monitoring for new reviews, what are the odds that you'd come across a review, whether positive or negative, and simply decide not to respond.
 That would be silly.

 Nobody's perfect.
-You know it.
-I know it, and according to this study the public knows it as well.
-As we noted earlier, the study found that businesses with a rating between 3.5 and 4.5 stars earn more revenue than any other rating.
-I call this the common sense statistic.
+You know it and I know it.
+And according to this study, the public knows it as well.
+As we noted earlier, the study found that between 3 1/2 and 4 1/2 stars is the sweet spot for generating income.
+To me this just seems like common sense.

 - Mostly one or two sentence comments or

-- Generic comments that don't justify the star rating
+- Generic comments that just don't match the star rating

 Caveat and Conclusion

 A single study does not a marketing strategy make.
-As Greg Sterling is quick to point out, “Correlation does not necessarily mean causation.”
-What does seem apparent is that success with your online review management strategy is very much tied to how proficient you are at routinely generating reviews.
+What does seem apparent is that success with your review management strategy is very much tied to how proficient you are at generating reviews.